DeAdShOt99000/java-tutorial-summary/README.md

 The main difference between **_primitive_** and **_non-primitive_** data types are:

 - Primitive types are predefined (already defined) in Java.
-Non-primitive types are created by the programmer and is not defined by Java (except for String).
+Non-primitive types are created by the programmer and is not defined by Java (except for `String`).
 - Non-primitive types can be used to call methods to perform certain operations, while primitive types cannot.
-- A primitive type has always a value, while non-primitive types can be null.
+- A primitive type has always a value, while non-primitive types can be `null`.
 - A primitive type starts with a lowercase letter, while non-primitive types starts with an uppercase letter.

 ---